Download the Student Rights and Responsibilities Handbook

 ADAP is an educational resource for the violation of the Code of Student Conduct.
 Students who have been suspended for alcohol or other drug offenses are required to participate in this program with their parents/guardians.

-ATUP is a consequence for violation of the Code of Student Conduct prohibiting the sale, use, possession of tobacco in any form by students at all times on school property and school-sponsored activities.
+ATUP is a consequence for violation of the Code of Student Conduct prohibiting the sale, use, and/or possession of tobacco in any form by students at all times on school property and school-sponsored activities.
 Students and parents/guardians are required to participate.

 An approach to correcting inappropriate or disruptive student behavior through a plan designed by school staff to offer positive behavioral interventions, strategies and supports.
 This plan is appropriate for students with and without disabilities.